-The only matters we now know of that will be voted on at the annual meeting are the proposals we have described in this proxy statement: the election of the directors, the advisory vote on our executive compensation, the advisory vote on the frequency of the advisory vote on executive compensation, and the proposal to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 28, 2012.
+The only matters we now know of that will be voted on at the annual meeting are the proposals we have described in this proxy statement: the election of the Class II directors, the advisory vote to approve the compensation of our named executive officers and the proposal to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 1, 2014.
 If other matters are properly presented at the meeting, the designated proxies will vote your shares in their discretion.